subhayan64/weather_app/README.md

 # Weather App

-Weather displaying flutter app.
+A weather forecasting app with minimalistic UI design developed using flutter.

+Using OpenWeatherMap's [https://openweathermap.org/] API to fetch the weather forecast for a coordinate(location of user's device) or a user entered city.

+Flutter app developed by Subhayan Mukhopadhyay [https://github.com/subhayan64]

-## What I learned
+## What I learnt

-Location, Networking and Asynchronous Dart programming.
+Location, Networking, Navigating Routes, Implementing API calls and Asynchronous Dart programming.